TWM-Sebastian-S/Sebastian_Portfolio/README.md

 #### Extract

+* Machine Learning Project in Python created to find out the key drivers that lead to churn and predict the customer churn for a Telecom Company.
-* A Telecom Company has evidence of customer churn and has provided a dataset with certain information regarding their clients.
+* The Company has evidence of customer churn and has provided a dataset with certain information regarding their clients.
+* Create models using multiple algorithms:
+* - Logistic Regression
+* - GradientBoosting
+* Perform Hyper-parameter tuning
+* Compare the performance of different models using multiple metrics